 The following is written from the perspective of a group exercise but can also be done alone.

-- Divide into three groups based on these documents:
+- Divide into three groups based on these items:

-- Document 5-10 key checkpoints from you document on the black board. (~5m)
+- Document 5-10 key checkpoints and document on the black board. (~5m)

 - Share with class.